 Mean score of companies in the Petroleum Coke industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, INA reported total carbon emissions of approximately 14,910,000,000 kg CO2e, with Scope 1 emissions at about 1,120,000,000 kg CO2e, Scope 2 emissions at approximately 160,000,000 kg CO2e (market-based), and a significant Scope 3 contribution of about 13,636,091,700 kg CO2e.
-The previous year, 2023, saw total emissions of around 14,420,000,000 kg CO2e, with Scope 1 at about 1,190,000,000 kg CO2e and Scope 2 at approximately 110,000,000 kg CO2e (market-based).
+In 2024, INA-Industrija nafte, d.d. reported total carbon emissions of approximately 14,910,000,000 kg CO2e.
+This includes 1,120,000,000 kg CO2e from Scope 1 emissions, 160,000,000 kg CO2e from Scope 2 (market-based), and a significant 13,636,091,700 kg CO2e from Scope 3 emissions, primarily from the use of sold products (12,937,245,210 kg CO2e).
+The total emissions for 2023 were slightly lower at about 14,420,000,000 kg CO2e, with Scope 1 emissions at 1,190,000,000 kg CO2e and Scope 2 emissions at 110,000,000 kg CO2e (market-based).
 INA has committed to reducing its greenhouse gas emissions by at least 3% per year from 2021 to 2030, guided by Swiss-wide guidelines aimed at achieving the IPCC’s 1.5-degree target.
 This commitment applies to both Scope 1 and Scope 2 emissions.
-Additionally, INA is a signatory to the initiative to eliminate routine flaring by 2030, which includes projects aimed at reducing emissions from existing oil fields.
+Additionally, as a participant in the "Zero Routine Flaring" initiative, INA aims to eliminate routine flaring in new oil field developments and seeks solutions to end routine flaring at existing fields by 2030.
 Notably, from 2013 to the end of 2015, INA successfully reduced its CO2 emissions by approximately 30%.
-The company is also implementing projects to eliminate routine flaring at various locations, with expected reductions of about 15,000 kg CO2e per year in both Scope 1 and Scope 2 emissions from 2023 to 2027.
-Overall, INA's climate commitments reflect a proactive approach to managing and reducing carbon emissions across its operations, aligning with global climate goals.
+The company is also involved in projects aimed at eliminating gas flaring at specific gathering stations, which is expected to contribute to further reductions in both Scope 1 and Scope 2 emissions.
+INA's emissions data is not cascaded from any parent organization, and all reported figures are specific to INA-Industrija nafte, d.d.

 Access structured emissions data, company-specific emission factors, and source documents